-“When I filled the bag up, I felt like I had so many concerns the whole time.
+“When I filled the bag up, I felt like I had so many concerns.
 Will it open once I sit down?
-Can people see the bulge that it makes?
-What would I do at someone else’s house if it opens and everything came out?
-What clothes will I change into or will I just have to go home?
-I felt worried when I was emptying it.
-I thought that it was going to get all over me.
-That just changed my entire mind set throughout the night.
-I was worried about it.” — Sheileen
+Can people see the bulge it makes?
+What would I do if it opened and everything came out?
+I felt worried when emptying it and thought it was going to get all over me.
+The bag full changed my entire mindset.” — Sheileen

 Carly forgot to empty hers and wore the bag filled with water all night… which turned into a difficult moment when she removed the appliance from her body.

-Sam asked if she could empty hers into my kitchen sink (weird, but okay), and then water spilled out everywhere.
-I gently reminded her that the splatter all over her shirt would not be water had this been a REAL ostomy.
+Sam asked if she could empty it in my kitchen sink (weird, but okay), and water spilled everywhere.
+I reminded her that the splatter all over her shirt wouldn't be water had this been a REAL ostomy.
 To which she replied, “This is traumatizing!” (she’s dramatic)

 On being in public...

-After a couple of hours at my house, we went to a restaurant so the girls could actually experience being out in public with their ostomy bag.
+After a couple of hours at my house, we went to a restaurant so the girls could experience being out in public with their ostomy bags on.

 “Going to the bathroom for the rest of the night was more tiring than usual because I wasn’t used to having the bag.
 I would often forget it was there or try to pull it away from my skin.” — Sara

-“It was just weird when I went to the washroom.
-I went to grab it because it felt like the bag was going to fall when my pants weren’t holding it up.” — Maegan
+“It was just weird when I went to the bathroom.
+I went to grab the bag because it felt like it was going to fall off if my pants weren’t holding it up.” — Maegan

 “By the end of the night, I felt really normal with it on.
-It was interesting that people in the bar had clued into us having bags (not sure if it was because we were talking about them in the bathroom, or maybe they saw us pulling them out) but someone even came up to us to ask us about it, which I thought was interesting.” — Victoria
+Someone even came up to us to ask us about it, which I thought was interesting.” — Victoria

 “I felt like I wore it proud, which I can only really say is because of Stacey.
 I wasn’t afraid to whip it out in the restaurant.” — Bianca

-“I found myself reaching for it throughout the night, almost as confirmation it was still there.” — Michelle
+“I found myself reaching for it throughout the night, almost as confirmation it was still on.” — Michelle

-I didn’t help any of them remove their bags so this feedback was from the next day.
+I didn’t help any of the girls remove their ostomy system, so this feedback was from the next day.

 “By far the worst part was peeling the flange off my skin.
-It is adhesive and stuck to my skin nicely but coming off was highly discomforting, my eyes teared up as I peeled it away from my skin.” – Sara
+The adhesive stuck nicely but coming off was highly discomforting.
+My eyes teared up as I peeled it away from my skin.” — Sara

-“Mine stuck pretty well to me, and hurt coming off!
-But at least I had a good seal.” – Victoria
+“Mine stuck to me pretty well and it hurt coming off.
+But at least I had a good seal.” — Victoria

-“Taking it off was like taking off a bandaid, I had to do it quick so it wasn’t too painful.” – Michelle
+“Taking the bag off was like taking off a bandaid.
+I had to do it quick so it wasn’t too painful.” — Michelle

-“It was so helpful with my nursing practice!
-I feel like when I have patients who have ostomy bags now I am more understanding of what it feels like and it encourages me to discuss this with them and ask for their input.
-I wasn’t really aware/didn’t think about the emotional side of it and the body image changes or anything that they might have been going through!” – Sheileen
+“Being a nurse this was so helpful.
+I feel like now when I have patients with an ostomy, I'm more understanding of what it feels like.
+I didn’t really think about the emotional side of it and body image or other things they might be going through.” – Sheileen

-“Having seen yours a million times, and even helping you change yours in bathroom stalls, wearing one for the night brought a new appreciation to life with an ostomy.” – Michelle
+“Having seen your bag a million times and even helping you change it in bathroom stalls, wearing one for the night brought a new appreciation for your life.” – Michelle

-“Learning the difference in sizes and what cutting needs to be done, different ways to wear the bag, the types of bags and clips that exist was extremely interesting and again just a small glimpse into the world of an ostomy.” – Meaghan
+“Learning about the sizes and what cutting needs to be done, plus different ways to wear it, and all the types of bags was extremely interesting.
+Just a small glimpse into the world of an ostomate.” – Meaghan

-“I felt emotional wearing the pouch.
-It really made me stop and think about how this (because I don’t know) would affect your everyday life.” – Lexie
+“I felt emotional wearing the bag.
+It really made me stop and think about how this would affect everyday life.” – Lexie

 “I’m so glad it exists.” – Bianca

-“Thank you for answering all of our weird questions and letting us get a tiny glimpse of what you do every day!” – Michelle
+“Thank you for answering all of our weird questions and giving us a tiny glimpse of what you have to do every single day.” – Michelle

-For me, this experience showed me how amazingly supportive people can be.
-The girls (and others) had tons of questions throughout the night.
 Being honest, open, and raw about what I’ve been going through the past few years has not only helped me heal but educated others too.
-I can’t thank my friends enough.
-I’m so grateful for having them in my life, not only to celebrate but also through some tough times with my “extra baggage.”
+This experience showed me how amazingly supportive people can be.
+I’m so grateful for having close friends, not only to celebrate the good times but also through the tough times with my “extra baggage.”